 Or on vacation for that matter.
-Between drying pool towels and beach towels, (tough life I know!) every chair back was used.
-I was always wishing there were a few more hanging options by the door.
+Between drying pool towels and beach towels, (tough life I know!) during my last vacation getaway to Maui, every chair back in the condo was used.
+I was always wishing there were a few more hanging options by the front door.

 So… I did!

-My condo owner was so very gracious in giving me free reign to make something cool.
+My condo owner was so very gracious in giving me free reign to make old beach sign towel hangers to leave behind.
 And during the first week of being here, I knew that this project would not only be pretty, but oh so VERY productive!

 1. Cut boards to length, and alternate lengths / types of points for a random look.
 Sand.

-The first stop was Home Depot for new, treated boards.
-I didn’t wish to risk a termite issue.
+The first stop was Home Depot for new, treated boards to use as old beach sign towel hangers since I didn’t wish to risk a termite issue.

 The stencils were designed to fit onto basic planks.
 Bonus, right?!
 Gotta make it easy.

-They were then placed in a staggered way to get a feel for the finished design.
+They were then placed in a staggered way so no two signs were exactly alike.